SaintNong/saint-chess-engine/README.md

 - Passed and isolated pawn evaluation

 # **Please note that this project is very buggy**
-I have a new and better engine based built from scratch, loosely based on this one.
+I am builsing a new and better engine based from scratch, loosely based on this one.
 This one will have SPRT testing and assertions placed everywhere from the start, to hopefully make sure each feature is robust before moving to the next one.
 Also the tuner is very broken so ignore that please.

 # Credits